This month’s Eat Well, Spend Less theme is summer menu planning at home and while traveling.

 Finally, here are a few other tips we’ve learned over the years:

 - Seal open packages.
-Similarly, look through your pantry or cabinets for any open packages and make sure they’re tightly sealed with chip clips or in zip bags.
+Similarly, look through your pantry or cabinets for open packages and ensure they’re tightly sealed with chip clips or in zip bags.
 No one wants to come home to bugs or rodents in their food!

 - Vacuum up any crumbs.
 Check these areas for crumbs and vacuum those up as well.